Saruman: She-like death scene

+Analysis

+A thoroughly modern character

 Tolkien described Saruman at the time of The Lord of the Rings as having a long face and a high forehead, "...he had deep darkling eyes ...
 His hair and beard were white, but strands of black still showed around his lips and ears."
 His hair is elsewhere described as having been black when he first arrived in Middle-earth.
 He is referred to as 'Saruman the White' and is said to have originally worn white robes, but on his first entry in The Fellowship of the Ring they instead appear to be "woven from all colours [, they] shimmered and changed hue so that the eye was bewildered" and he names himself 'Saruman of Many Colours'.

 The power of Saruman's voice is noted throughout the book.
-Jonathan Evans calls the characterization of Saruman in the chapter The Voice of Saruman a "tour de force".
+Jonathan Evans calls the characterisation of Saruman in the chapter The Voice of Saruman a "tour de force".
 The early critic Roger Sale wrote of the same chapter in 1968 that "Tolkien valiantly tried to do something worth doing which he simply cannot bring off."
 Tom Shippey writes that "Saruman talks like a politician ...
 No other character in Middle-earth has Saruman's trick of balancing phrases against each other so that incompatibles are resolved, and none comes out with words as empty as 'deploring', 'ultimate', worst of all, 'real'.
 What is 'real change'?"
-Shippey contrasts this modern speech pattern with the archaic stoicism and directness that Tolkien employs for other characters such as the Dwarven King Dáin, which Shippey believes represent Tolkien's view of heroism in the mould of Beowulf.
+Shippey contrasts this modern speech pattern with the archaic stoicism and directness, the Northern courage, that Tolkien employs for other characters such as the Dwarven King Dáin, which Shippey believes represent Tolkien's view of heroism in the mould of Beowulf.